 Home to the most popular attraction in the UK outside of London, Brighton is the epitome of the British seaside holiday.
 However, there’s more to the city than its legendary pier and beaches.
 The LGBTQ+ scene in Brighton is the most exciting in the entire country, and the nightlife is everything from risqué to raucous!

-If you’re planning a trip to Brighton, you need to be clued up on where to stay.
-The most interesting properties are usually vacation rentals in Brighton, which can be anything from a cute bed and breakfast for two to a townhouse for an entire stag or hen do.
+If you’re planning a trip to Brighton, and its little Brother Hove, you need to be clued up on where to stay.
+The most interesting properties are usually vacation rentals in Brighton and Hove, which can be anything from a cute bed and breakfast for two to a townhouse for an entire stag or hen do.

-To help you decide where to stay, we’ve put together this list of the best Airbnbs in Brighton.
-Not only that, we’ve found five of the best Experiences you can enjoy in and around the city, too.
+To help you decide where to stay, I’ve put together this list of the best Airbnbs in Brighton and Hove.
+Not only that, I’ve found five of the best Experiences you can enjoy in and around the city, too.
 After reading this list, you’ll have your whole holiday practically planned.
-Let’s check out what Brighton has to offer!
+Let’s check out what Brighton and Hove has to offer!

 Quick Answer: These are the Top 5 Airbnbs in Brighton